pfgithub/scpl/docs/actions/runhomescene.md

 > This action is not yet complete.
 Some arguments may be missing.

+> This action requires that Shortcuts has permission to use WFHomeKitAccessResource.

 ### usage
-`runhomescene [???][???]`
+`runhomescene undefined=[???] undefined=[???]`

 ### arguments
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFHomePickerParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFHomeScenePickerParameter